 (ii) with respect to Company, Enron Corp. shall have senior unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB-.

-5) The following additional Triggering Events shall apply to the Transaction hereunder: (xi) an Event of Default occurs at any time under the Credit Agreement, (xii) NUI fails to timely notify ENA of any changes to the terms and conditions of the Credit Agreement, (xiii) NUI Corporation pledges its assets to a third party without equally and ratably securing the obligations under this Transaction Agreement except for those liens permitted under Section 5.2 of the Credit Agreement as it is written on April 1, 2001.
+5) The following additional Triggering Events shall apply to the Transaction hereunder: (xi) an Event of Default occurs at any time under the Credit Agreement, (xii) NUI fails to timely notify ENA of any changes to the terms and conditions of the Credit Agreement, (xiii) NUI pledges its assets to a third party without equally and ratably securing the obligations under this Transaction Agreement except for those liens permitted under Section 5.2 of the Credit Agreement as it is written on April 1, 2001.

-6) This Transaction Agreement replaces and restates in its entirety the Confirmation between ENA and NUI Energy Brokers, Inc. regarding Transaction Number 705560 which is attached hereto as Exhibit "A" and the Confirmation between ENA and NUI Energy Brokers, Inc. regarding Transaction Number 705610 which is attached hereto as Exhibit "B".
+6) NUI Corporation anticipates entering into a new credit agreement to replace the Credit Agreement when it terminates on December 21, 2001 (the "New Credit Agreement").
+In the event that the New Credit Agreement is in an amount which is 90% or greater than the amount available under the Credit Agreement, all references to the Credit Agreement in this Transaction Agreement will be to the New Credit Agreement after December 21, 2001.
+In the event that NUI Corporation does not enter into a new credit agreement in an amout equal to 90% or greater than the amount available under the Credit Agreement, all references in this Transaction Agreement to the Credit Agreement will be to the Credit Agreement as if it were still in full force and effect after December 21, 2001.

 This Transaction Agreement is being provided pursuant to and in accordance with the Master Firm Purchase/Sales Agreement dated effective as of April 1, 2001 between Customer and Company (the "Agreement"), and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 All capitalized terms herein used, but not defined, shall have the meanings set forth in the Agreement.
 Please confirm that the terms stated herein accurately reflect the agreement reached between Company and Customer by returning an executed copy of this letter to Company.